 Kobayashi Koichi (小林光一, b.
 10 September 1952 in Asahikawa, Hokkaido) is a 9-dan Japanese professional of the Nihon Kiin.
-He is known for: his successful tournament career from the mid 1970s through ‘90s – with over 65-titles and 1,200 career wins; rivalry with Cho Chikun; solid, pragmatic fighting style; fuseki and joseki innovations; marriage to Kobayashi Reiko and daughter Kobayashi Izumi.
+He is known for: his successful tournament career from the mid 1970s through ‘90s – with over 65-titles and 1,200 career wins; rivalry with Cho Chikun; solid, pragmatic fighting style; fuseki and joseki innovations; marriage to his teacher's daughter Kitani Reiko and their daughter Kobayashi Izumi.
 He was named Honorary Kisei, Meijin and Gosei for winning each title for five consecutive years.
 He was a pupil of the Kitani Dojo.

 |Table of contents||Table of diagrams

 Kobayashi has no qualms about replying passively to White's move.
 A move that professionals without Kobayashi's pragmatism would find painful to play and thus not seriously consider.

 Kobayashi's style is built around reducing the game into positions that can be analysed and fully read out.
 Thus, instead of opting for large moyo or chaotic fighting games, he tries to simplify positions before they become too complicated.
 Once he reduces the opponent's options to bring unknowns into the game, he's able to use his strong analytic ability to slowly shut-out the opponent.
 Piece-by-piece the opponent finds him- or herself systematically pushed into an inevitable outcome.
 It's often the case that in games against Kobayashi the outcome has been decided long before the endgame even starts.
 As such, Kobayashi developed a masterful ability to 'win won games' -- once you were behind it was almost impossible to catch up.